Aphinith/rosayeephotography/README.md

 node server.js
 ```

-Navigate to localhost:3000 on your browser
+Navigate to localhost:3000 on your browser and enjoy :)

 ### Roadmap